Session#

 and features that you are using.

-Most applications will only need a single Session
+Most applications will only need a single Session; the primary

 reason you might need multiple sessions is if you need to have